 If you’ve had a smartphone for any number of years, you’re probably aware that iOS and AndroidOS are vastly different operating systems.
 In fact, the two are hardly compatible at all.
 When we discuss running iOS apps on an Android device, we aren’t talking about downloading anything from Apple’s App Store.
 What we need to do is use a workaround to run iPhone apps on an Android device.

 Fortunately, there are a plethora of iOS emulators available to download.
 These emulators let you mimic iOS on your Android device.
-But beware, you won’t have the full functionality of an iPhone, for example, on your Android.
+But beware, you won’t have the full functionality of an iPhone.

 Installing from Unknown Sources

 Suppose you have an older Android version and manage to find a Cycada/Cider or iEMU .apk file (mentioned below) to install.
 In that case, you need to enable permissions that allow app installs from sources other than Google.
 The instructions may vary depending on the version of Android you’re running and the manufacturer of your device.